|Nutritional Guidelines (per serving)|

 2 fresh mint leaves, for garnish

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the melon liqueur, crème de menthe, crème de cacao, and half and half.
+In a cocktail shaker, pour the melon liqueur, crème de menthe, crème de cacao, and half-and-half.

 - As with the grasshopper, use white creme de cacao and green creme de menthe to get the perfect green color.
 Since Midori is included and it's also green, you can get away with white crème de menthe, but dark crème de cacao will muddy it up.

 - Half-and-half is the perfect middle ground among your dairy choices for cocktails.
 Using cream will create a thicker drink and milk makes it much lighter.

 - This is one drink that is definitely much better in a frosty glass and the colder, the better.
 Stick your glasses in the freezer for half an hour or so for the deepest chill.

 - Serve this cocktail on the rocks in an old-fashioned glass.
 It makes a tasty, slow-sipping dessert cocktail and becomes even more decadent with a little whipped cream and drizzle of chocolate.

 - It's not a bad idea to adjust the ingredients to suit your taste.
 Something as simple as increasing the crème de cacao to 1 ounce, then cutting the half-and-half to 1 1/2 ounces can make a big difference.